JSystemsTech/DBFacade.NET-Documentation/_DbParamModelSections/DbParamModel_BuiltIn.md

 ---
-title: DbParmamModels
+title: Built-In Param Models
 # Set the display order for this section
 order: 2
 # Specify the layout for this section
 include: NestedTab.html
 ---
-This is The DbParamModels Section
+This is The Built-In Models Section